 There's a few ways to create pins.

-For a while, really long vertical pins worked best.
+For a while, really long vertical pins worked best on Pinterest.
 But in 2020, Pinterest has been clear they want a 2:3 aspect ratio or 1000 x 1500 pixels.

 Anything longer and it may be cut off.